AMID Logo E-BAY Logo

 Harmonized Codes and Special Requirements

-As of January 1, 2011, all international shipments from the United States require at least the first six digits of the Harmonized Tariff Schedule Code listed on the invoice or VPL.
+As of January 1, 2011, all international shipments from the United States require at least the first six digits of the Harmonized Tariff Schedule Code listed on the CI or VPL.

 You can search for US HS Codes on the official website of the United States International Trade Commission at hts.usitc.gov.